Sticky rice bundles (粽子 Zongzi /dzong-dzrr/) are made from sticky or glutinous rice and a filling, which is kneaded in.

 Zongzi, a traditional Chinese food, differ in shape and taste from one place to another across China.
 There are mainly two tastes to zongzi: sweet and savory.
 Nowadays people even make zongzi with mixed swwet and savory fillings.
-Such a variety of tastes makes the zongzi family a splendid legacy.

 Sweet zongzi flavors include plain zongzi, red bean zongzi, horse bean zongzi, date zongzi, rose zongzi, melon zongzi, red bean and lard zongzi, and date paste and lard zongzi.